zutshi/ToySMT/README.md

 Requires: flex/bison, boehm gc.
 In Ubuntu Linux, type "make".
-I wasn't checked on other OS-es.
+It wasn't checked on other OS-es.

 Since it's early preview, it was only checked on "tests" and "examples" you can find here.
 Anything else can fail.